-- (d) insults, makes unfavourable personal remarks about, or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct, or - says or does anything that is (e) inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute. - 15.12 The chairperson may require a Councillor: - to apologise without reservation for an act of disorder referred to in clauses 15.11(a), (b), or (e), or - to withdraw a motion or an (b) amendment referred to in clause 15.11(c) and, where appropriate, to apologise without reservation, - to retract and apologise without (c) reservation for any statement that constitutes an act of disorder referred to in clauses 15.11(d) and (e).
+- (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute. - 15.12 The chairperson may require a Councillor: - to apologise without reservation for an act of disorder referred to in clauses 15.11(a), (b), or (e), or - (b) to withdraw a motion or an amendment referred to in clause 15.11(c) and, where appropriate, to apologise without reservation, or - (c) to retract and apologise without reservation for any statement that constitutes an act of disorder referred to in clauses 15.11(d) and (e).